Rodrigo1771/test/eval-libs/el/README.md

 - We removed the score computations for the NER and CODING subtasks, and only left the methods that compute the accuracy obtained in the EL subtask.
 - We rewrote the `utils.write_results` method to simply log that accuracy in a JSON file.

-The key point is: **we did not alter any method related to the EL accuracy computation in any way**.
+The key point is: **we did not alter any method related to the EL accuracy computation in any way** (and it probably still has some left over legacy code related to the NER and CODING subtasks).

 ## Usage Instructions